metzger100/newznabrewritarr/README.md

 **NewznabRewritarr** solves the problem that Lidarr and Readarr only parse the `<title>` field from Newznab API responses and completely ignore the `newznab:attr` metadata (artist, album, author, booktitle, track, …).

 If an indexer returns poorly formatted titles but provides correct metadata in `newznab:attr` attributes, NewznabRewritarr rebuilds the title from those attributes so the *arr apps can parse it correctly.
+This is not a clean solution.

+For Example in the case the quality is not available in the title or audio `newznab:attr` it puts WEB or FLAC in the Title based on the `newznab:attr` [category](https://inhies.github.io/Newznab-API/categories/).
+It is not guaranteed that the the quality is good.
+But at least you know if it is a LOSSLESS or a LOSSY Audio.

 ---